Axolotl: Neoteny

-When most amphibians are young, they live in water, and they use gills that can breathe in the water.
-When they become adults, they go through a process called metamorphosis, in which they lose their gills and start living on land.
-However, the axolotl is unusual in that it has a lack of thyroid stimulating hormone, which is needed for the thyroid to produce thyroxine in order for the axolotl to go through metamorphosis; therefore, it keeps its gills and lives in water all its life, even after it becomes an adult and is able to reproduce.
-Its body has the capacity to go through metamorphosis if given the necessary hormone, but axolotls do not produce it, and must be exposed to it from an external source, after which an axolotl undergoes an artificially-induced metamorphosis and begins living on land.
-One method of artificial metamorphosis induction is through an injection of iodine, which is used in the production of thyroid hormones.
+Most amphibians begin their lives as aquatic animals which are unable to live on dry land, often being dubbed as tadpoles.
+To reach adulthood, they go through a process called metamorphosis, in which they lose their gills and start living on land.
+The axolotl is unusual in that it has a lack of thyroid-stimulating hormone, which is needed for the thyroid to produce thyroxine for the axolotl to go through metamorphosis; it keeps its gills and lives in water all its life, even after it becomes an adult and is able to reproduce.
+Neoteny is the term for reaching sexual maturity without undergoing metamorphosis.